Schools, casinos shut down in Oklahoma amid virus fears

 “It is critical that we do everything in our power to protect the health of our kids, their families, educators and all vulnerable populations," Hofmeister said in a statement.

-Meanwhile, tribal casinos announced plans to shut down across the state on Monday, and legislative leaders said they would limit access to the Capitol to elected officials, essential state workers and working press.
-The Legislature planned to meet Tuesday and then take the rest of the week off, before reassessing whether to return to work on Monday.
+Meanwhile, tribal leaders across the state announced plans Monday to shut down casinos, including the Chickasaw Nation's massive WinStar World Casino and Resort, which draws tourists from the Dallas area.

+Legislative leaders also said they would limit access to the Capitol to elected officials, essential state workers and journalists.
+The Legislature planned to meet Tuesday and then take the rest of the week off, before reassessing whether to return to work next Monday.

 At least 10 people in Oklahoma have tested positive for COVID-19, the disease caused by the virus, according to the state Department of Health.
 Positive tests have been reported in Canadian, Cleveland, Jackson, Kay, Oklahoma, Payne and Tulsa counties, and health officials said there is evidence of community spread, which is when health officials aren't sure how or where a person became infected.